Travel advice for India

 Camping along The frozen Zanskar River in Ladakh, India © Shutterstock

 November in India brings an abundance of colorful festivals and natural wonders.
 It is a time when the country comes alive with a plethora of cultural experiences and opportunities.
+Here are some of the best things to do in India in November.

 One of the highlights is the Pushkar Camel Fair in Rajasthan, where traders converge with thousands of camels, creating a lively spectacle.
-Diwali, the festival of lights, lights up the country with dazzling celebrations, fireworks and the exchange of candy.
+Diwali, the festival of lights, lights up the country with dazzling celebrations, fireworks, and the exchange of candy.

 In North India, the festival of Chhath Puja celebrates the sun god Surya with rituals on the banks of the river.
 Gujarat's Rann Utsav presents a surreal Rann of Kutch, showcasing art, music, and crafts.

+Beach lovers can relax in Goa, the backwaters of Kerala, or the tranquil Andaman and Nicobar Islands.
 Wildlife lovers can head to national parks and sanctuaries, including Ranthambhore and Bandipur, where temperatures are cooler and visibility improves.

 From travel safety to visa requirements, discover the best tips for visiting India